 Westminster Green will complete the outdoor space between the Cultural Precinct and the STEAM Precinct.
 Currently in conceptual design, a desirable option has emerged where Westminster Green includes an amphitheatre that will complement the community areas of the Forder Centre and Murray Centre.
 This area will lead to the new proposed Year 12 Centre and include improvements to traffic flow with upgraded kiss and drop lanes.

 All gifts will be receipted into the Westminster Foundation Building Fund in support of student learning facilities.
-Personal receipts will be issued for all gifts (to exclude any Giving Day matching contributions) and be tax-deductible for Australian citizens.
+Personal receipts will be issued for all gifts and be tax-deductible for Australian citizens.

-Every gift counts to our Next60 campaign and will be gratefully acknowledged on Giving Day.
-When the Forder Centre is opened, all donors will be recognised on virtual giving boards within this superb new facility.
-For a gift of $500 or more (excluding any matching contributions), you will be provided with an opportunity to have your own words and name permanently installed within one of five donor recognition walls in the Cultural Precinct.
+Every gift counts to our Next60 campaign and when the Forder Centre is opened, all donors will be recognised on virtual giving boards within this superb new facility.
+For a gift of $500 or more, you will be provided with an opportunity to have your own words and name permanently installed within one of five donor recognition walls in the Cultural Precinct.